-Fair Value Measurements as of June 30, 2020 Quoted Prices in Active Markets using Identical Assets (Level 1) in Active Markets using Identical Assets in Active Markets using Identical Assets O Obse In nificant ther ervable puts evel 2) Unot li (L nificant oservable nputs evel 3) Total (Unaud (In thous Assets: • , Interest rate cap contract (4) \$ \$ 100 \$ - \$ 100 Foreign currency forward contracts(4) 22 22 Total assets \$ \$ 122 \$ \$ 122 Liabilities: Contingent consideration in connection with a business acquisition- Origin (1) \$ \$ \$ 1,934 \$ 1,934 Deferred cash consideration in connection with a business acquisition- SCUF (2) 1,638 1,638 Deferred cash consideration in connection with a business acquisition- Origin(3) 1,458 1,458 Foreign currency forward contracts (4) 282 - 282 Total liabilities \$ \$ 282 \$ 5,030 \$ 5,312
+Fair Value Measurements as of June 30, 2020 in A Mar using I As d Prices Active rkets Identical sets vel 1) O Obse In ificant ther ervable puts vel 2) (Unauc Unot li (L nificant oservable nputs evel 3) Total (In thous sands) Assets: Interest rate cap contract (4) \$ \$ 100 \$ \$ 100 Foreign currency forward contracts (4) 22 22 Total assets \$ \$ 122 \$ \$ 122 Liabilities: Contingent consideration in connection with a business acquisition- Origin (1) \$ \$ \$ 1,934 \$ 1,934 Deferred cash consideration in connection with a business acquisition- SCUF (2) 1,638 1,638 Deferred cash consideration in connection with a business acquisition- Origin(3) 1,458 1,458 Foreign currency forward contracts (4) 282 282 Total liabilities \$ \$ 282 \$ 5,030 \$ 5,312

-The fair value of the Origin earn-out liability (Refer to note 5 for further details on this acquisition) is estimated using a Monte Carlo Simulation, a simulation-based (1) measurement technique with significant inputs that are not observable in the market and thus represents a level 3 fair value measurement.
+The fair value of the Origin earn-out liability (Refer to note 5 for further details on this acquisition) is estimated using a Monte Carlo Simulation, a simulation-based measurement technique with significant inputs that are not observable in the market and thus represents a level 3 fair value measurement.
 The significant inputs in the fair value measurement not supported by market activity included the expected future standalone EBITDA growth of Origin during the earn-out period, appropriately discounted by a risk adjustment factor, considering the uncertainties associated with the obligation, its associated volatility, and calculated in accordance with the terms of the Unit Purchase Agreement for this acquisition.
-Significant changes of these significant inputs, in isolation or in combination, would result in a material change in fair value estimates.
+Significant changes of these significant, in isolation or in combination, would result in a material change in fair value estimates.
 The interrelationship between these inputs is not considered significant.
 The fair value of the Origin earn-out liability is remeasured at every reporting period and the change in fair value is recorded to sales, general and administrative expenses.
-During the year ended December 31, 2019, the Company recorded \$0.6 million credit to sales, general and administrative expenses resulting from a reduction in the fair value remeasurement.
+During the year ended December 31, 2019, the Company recorded \$0.6 million credit to sales, general and administrative expenses.
+During the six months ended June 30, 2020, there is no material change in the fair value of the remaining earn-out liability is nemeasurement.
 The earn-out liability of \$2.4 million contingent upon Origin's 2019 standalone EBITDA was fully paid in April 2020.
-During the six months ended June 30, 2020, there is no material change in the fair value of the remaining earn-out liability that is contingent upon Origin's 2020 standalone EBITDA results.
-The Origin contingent consideration balance as of June 30, 2020 also included \$0.3 million related to the Company's finalization of pre-acquisition sales tax liabilities owed to the Origin's sellers according to the terms of the Origin purchase agreement and this balance will be settled together with the Origin 2020 earn-out liability in 2021.
-The fair value of the SCUF contingent consideration was determined based on the Company's estimates of acquired tax benefits owed to SCUF's sellers according to
+During the six months ended June 30, 2020, there is no material change of the Origin purchase agreement and this balance will be settled together with the Origin 2020 earn-out liability in 2021.
+The fair value of the SCUF contingent consideration was determined based on the Company's estimates of acquired tax benefits owed to SCUF's sellers according to the markets and thus represents a level 3 fair value measurement.
+The earn-out hisbility was provisional at the SCUF acquisition date and as of June 30, 2020, and will be finalized within one (1)